Omkar1188-glory/Loan_-approval-prediction/README.md

 - User-friendly web application interface.

 ## Data
-- The dataset used for training the model can be found [here](link-to-dataset).
+- The dataset used for training the model can be found in the loan_approval_dataset.csv folder.

 ## How to Run the Project
 1. Clone the repository: